-Most of the times though things aren’t so easy: translating from one language to another is always a complex process, but with Chinese it could be even more difficult than we think.
-In order to maintain the creativity, appropriateness and readability of the original text, the translator must often make choices, adaptations, additions and cuts: a last step from the translator is transforming simple translation from one language to another into a rewriting, more like an adaptation to a different media than a simple “change of clothes” for the text.
+Most of the time though things aren’t so easy: translating from one language to another is always a complex process, but with Chinese, it could be even more difficult than we think.
+In order to maintain the creativity, appropriateness, and readability of the original text, the translator must often make choices, adaptations, additions, and cuts: a last step from the translator is transforming simple translation from one language to another into a rewriting, more like an adaptation to a different media than a simple “change of clothes” for the text.

 Essentially there are two fundamental operations when translating: understanding the original text and then rewriting it.

 During the first phase, it is essential to fully understand what the text’s author means to say, why they have chosen certain words instead of others, what their style is; then it’s time to rewrite the text, trying to “re-dress” those ideas, concepts, stories in a different set of clothes, in a different setting while keeping the substance intact as much as possible.

 Yan Fu (严复 Yán Fù, 1853–1921) said there are three challenges when translating a text: the first in being faithful to the original text信 (xìn); the second is expressing yourself clearly 达 (dá) and elegantly 雅 (yǎ).

 In this article we’ll look at the options for a balanced translation, which renders the sense of the original text to the reader, seeking to understand how it’s possible to transmit the original meaning between two different languages and keeping its form and style as much as possible.

 Phase one: understanding the text